 The southern loop

-This is the longest as it starts on gravel tracks in the Upper Calder Valley above Hebden Bridge, connects packhorse tracks going north from Todmorden, crosses the Old Salt Road in the Bowland Fells above Slaidburn, follows the Cautley Spout green lane on the slopes of the Howgill Fells above Sedbergh, takes the unique singletrack across Great Asby Scar above Orton, plunges down the superb and very long track from the Tan Hill Inn into Swaledale and climbs over Rombalds Moor above Ilkley.
+This is the longest as it starts on gravel tracks in the Upper Calder Valley above Hebden Bridge, connects packhorse tracks going north from Todmorden, crosses the Old Salt Road in the Bowland Fells above Slaidburn, follows the green lane towards the foot of Cautley Spout on the slopes of the Howgill Fells above Sedbergh, takes the unique singletrack across the limestone pavement at Great Asby Scar above Orton, plunges down the superb and very long track from the Tan Hill Inn into Swaledale and then climbs over Rombalds Moor above Ilkley to bring you to one of the hardest climbs of the route up to the ‘Top of the Stairs’ above Haworth.

 The central loop